jo-hoe/video-to-podcast-service/README.md

 ### Resources

-All downloaded resources will be places in directories `resources`.
+All downloaded resources will be placed in directories `resources`.
-Podcasts will be structured in directories which have the name of the channel the video belongs to.
+Podcasts will be structured in directories with the name of the channel the video belongs to.

 ### Start with EMail Webhook

-This option allow to start an additional service that continuously pulls an email address and used the mail link in the content of unread mails as input for the service.
+This option allows you to start an additional service that continuously pulls an email address and uses the mail link in the content of unread mails as input for the service.
 The configuration of this service is described [here](https://github.com/jo-hoe/video-to-podcast-service).

 ## Example Requests